konsloiz/datetime/README.md

 bash ./deploy.sh
 ```

-The script will automatically create a kind cluster, deploy an ingress controller, deploy the application, expose it, and perform health check for the /now and /simple endpoints.
+The script will automatically create a kind cluster, deploy an ingress controller, deploy the application, expose it, and perform a health check for the /now and /simple endpoints.

 The application is now available under these endpoints: